 Driveways

 Driveways are the most commonly pressure-washed surface in the UK.
 Concrete, tarmac, and block paving each require different pressures and techniques.
 Block paving needs re-sanding after cleaning to stabilise the joints, while concrete and tarmac can be cleaned with a flat surface cleaner for even results.
 Oil stains require pre-treatment with a degreaser before pressure washing.
-Read our full driveway cleaning service page or oil stain removal guide for more detail.
+Read our full driveway cleaning service page, our driveway types comparison guide, or our oil stain removal guide for more detail.

 Patios